- How to credit Camille Noûs?

 Camille Noûs (C. Noûs, or if necessary without accent C. Nous)’ e-mail address is firstname.lastname@example.org.
-C. Noûs is affiliated to the Cogitamus laboratory (homepage: https://www.cogitamus.fr/), and/or to the main affiliation of the article’co-authors.
-The physical address of Camille Noûs can be that of your institution as well, pending permanent institutional accommodation.
+C. Noûs is affiliated to the Cogitamus laboratory (homepage: https://www.cogitamus.fr/), and/or to the main affiliation of the article’s co-authors.
+If required, Camille Noûs’ physical address can be that of your institution, pending permanent institutional accommodation.

 Camille Noûs holds a HAL account under the following IdHal : cnous.
 Your publications can be deposited in HAL under your own author’s name.
 By indicating co-authorship, Camille Noûs’ CV in HAL will be automatically credited.

 Does Camille Noûs have any conflicting interest?

 Living up to the tradition of critical rationalism, Camille Noûs is claiming the independence of research from all powers (religious, political, and economical).
 Accordingly, Camille Noûs declares no competing interests.

 How does Camille Noûs’ statement of the collective nature of research promote scientific integrity?

 Camille Noûs, as a personification of the research community, is de facto involved in the genesis of our publications, which are always the fruits of confrontation with the work of others, of disputatio.
 At a time when the management and bibliometric assessment of research leaves room only for the individual, Camille Noûs embodies the grounding role of the collective in the creation of scientific knowledge, proceeding from a collegial organisation, from the legacy and criticism of previous work, and from peer-review.
 To deny it would be a matter of fiction or even falsification.
 Camille Noûs’ existence therefore goes beyond the scale of the individuals involved in this initiative.